Trump, GOP soften on opposition to $600 jobless benefit

 “We want a temporary extension of enhanced unemployment benefits," Trump said at the White House on Thursday.
 “This will provide a critical bridge for Americans who lost their jobs to the pandemic through no fault of their own.”

-Both sides say the talks have not produced much progress but they could be nearing a critical phase over the weekend and into next week.
-The pending COVID rescue bill, the fifth since the pandemic has struck, is likely the last one before the November election.
+Both sides say the talks have not produced much progress, but they could be nearing a critical phase over the weekend and into next week.
+The pending COVID-19 rescue bill, the fifth since the pandemic has struck, is likely the last one before the November election.

 “The Democrats are playing for Nov.
 3, and we’re playing for the good of the people.
 It is a disgrace that they are not negotiating,” Trump said Friday.
 “I think it’s a bad political game.
 I think it hurts them.”

-Also at issue in the negotiations is an almost $1 trillion Democratic demand for funding for state and local governments, a second $1,200 direct payment to most American adults, more than $100 billion to help schools reopen, and a liability shield measure that is essential to McConnell.
+Also at issue in the negotiations is an almost $1 trillion Democratic demand for funding for state and local governments, a second $1,200 direct payment to most American adults, more than $100 billion to help schools reopen and a liability shield measure that is essential to Senate Majority Leader Mitch McConnell, R-Ky.

-“Traditionally we’ve had a partnership between farms and families and they’ve consistently broken that,” said top Senate Agriculture Committee Democrat Debbie Stabenow of Michigan.
+“Traditionally we’ve had a partnership between farms and families, and they’ve consistently broken that,” said Sen. Debbie Stabenow of Michigan, the top Democrat on the Senate Agriculture Committee.

-"And so I’m not going to even talk to them about (farm subsidies) until we know we’ve got a (food stamp) increase.
-We’re just not going to do it.
-We’re just not going to do one more round of ignoring the hardships and the hunger of millions of families.”

 Credit: Alex Brandon